St Albans Cathedral Choir: Traditions

 The annual Choir Camp was founded by Peter Hurford when he was organist at St Albans and held in the hamlet of Luccombe.
 The tents used by the Choir remained the same since the first Choir Camp in 1958, with most being army surplus from the Second World War.
 On the Sunday the Choir would sing Choral Eucharist in St Mary's, Luccombe for the parishioners, and on each day the choristers and layclerks would go on hikes, often over ten miles in length, around the Somerset countryside.
 The Camp celebrated its 50th anniversary in 2008.

 The Choir also holds an annual cricket match and football match using the grounds of local schools.
 The games are played between the two 'sides' of the Choir, known in the English choral tradition as Decani and Cantoris.
 Dec and Can have a close rivalry with Can winning football for the last 3 years and Dec winning Cricket for the last 3 years as well.

 Organists

-The Choir is directed by the Master of the Music, currently Andrew Lucas.
-The Assistant Master of the Music is currently Tom Winpenny.
-The current Organ Scholar is Dewi Rees.
+The Choir is directed by the Master of the Music.
+The Assistant Master of the Music is currently Dewi Rees.
+The current Organ Scholar is Connor McGlone.